 (a) Diploma.
 School districts and public charter schools must comply with all requirements set out in OAR 581-022-2000 except sections (7), (8), (9), (10), and (11).

 (b) Modified Diploma.
 School districts and public charter schools must comply with all requirements set out in OAR 581-022-2010 except sections (9) and (12).

+(c) Essential Skills and Local Performance Assessments.
+The Essential Skills graduation requirement and local performance assessment requirement for grades 3 - 8 and high school set out in OAR 581-022-2115 are waived.

-(c) Health Services.
+(d) Health Services.
 School districts and public charter schools must comply with all requirements set out in OAR 581-022-2220 except section (1)(f).

-(d) Physical Education Requirements.
+(e) Physical Education Requirements.
 School districts and public charter schools must comply with the requirement in OAR 581-022-2263(2)(a) to ensure that each public school student in kindergarten through grade eight will receive physical education throughout the entire school year.
 All other requirements in OAR 581-022-2263 are waived for the 2020-21 school year.

+(4) Nationally Normed College Entrance Practice Assessment.
+The requirement established in ORS 329.488 that school districts must make a nationally-normed college entrance practice assessment available to all students in grade 10 who are enrolled in a public school is waived for the 2020-21 school year.

-(3) Ready School, Safe Learners Guidance.
+(5) Ready School, Safe Learners Guidance.
 School districts and public charter schools must comply with the Ready School, Safe Learners Guidance issued by the Oregon Department of Education.

-(4) Instructional Time.
+(6) Instructional Time.
 School districts and public charter schools may include in the calculation of required instructional time of up to an additional 60 hours for staff professional development and up to an additional 60 hours for parent teacher communication to facilitate student learning, including parent teacher conferences, training, and support for distance learning.
 This allowance is in addition to the 30 hours allowed under OAR 581-022-2320(6)(d) and (e), respectively.